 INT - The wipers operate every few seconds.
-In low speed and high speed, the wipers run continuously.
+At low speed and high speed, the wipers run continuously.

+On all models except LX

-On EX and Si models in U.S., and LX, EX and Si models in Canada The length of the wiper interval is varied automatically according to the vehicle's speed.
+The length of the wiper interval is varied automatically according to the vehicle's speed.

 Vary the delay by turning the INT TIME ring.
 If you turn it to the shortest delay, the wipers change to low speed when the vehicle speed exceeds 12 mph (20km/h).